 Vatican is the smallest state in the world, based in Rome in Italy.

-Inside the Vatican city we can find 11 Vatican Museums with the restored Michelangelo's Sistine Chapel, and Vatican Gardens, an enchanted place, a system of large and small gardens, fountain, fish pool and enclousure for rabbits.
+Inside the Vatican city, we can find 11 Vatican Museums with the restored Michelangelo’s Sistine Chapel, and Vatican Gardens, an enchanted place, a system of large and small gardens, a fountain, fish pool, and enclosure for rabbits.
 They date back to medieval times when vineyards and orchards extended to the north of the Apostolic Palace.

-Vatican radio station broadcasts all over the world in 29 languages, it has it's television station, the dialy newspaper, post office with Vatican stamps, shops, offices and publishing house.
-All signposted, in highly-sophisticated system of organisation.
+Vatican radio station broadcasts all over the world in 29 languages, it has its television station, the daily newspaper, post office with Vatican stamps, shops, offices, and publishing house.
+All signposted, in a highly-sophisticated system of organization.

-More than a thousand residents are responsible for the smooth, day-to-day running of this nerve centre of official Christianity, with of course the Pope at its head, all guarded by the Swiss guard.
+More than a thousand residents are responsible for the smooth, day-to-day running of this nerve center of official Christianity, with of course the Pope at its head, all guarded by the Swiss guard.

 Country: State of the Vatican City (Holy See), Italy

 Density: 2273/ Km2

 Religions: Roman Catholic